August 9th, 2019

 Services, Routing & Events

-Drupal 8 adds a lot of new concepts and structures that developers needs to understand in order to build new modules.
-Devel now provides report pages for services, routing, events and many more.
+Drupal 8 adds a lot of new concepts and structures that developers need to understand to build new modules.
+Devel now provides report pages for services, routing, events, and many more.

 Manage Configuration & State